status-im/status-web/apps/website/docs/messaging-and-web3-browser/send-direct-messages-to-your-contacts.md

 ---
 id: 124
-revision: 0
+revision: '0'
 language: en
+title: Send direct messages to your contacts
 ---

-# Send direct messages to your contacts

 A direct message (or DM, for short) is a communication between you and another person.
 In Status, you can send direct messages to people in your contact list.
 If the person is not your contact yet, [send a contact request][add-a-contact-in-status] first.